Analysis of molecular state ${{\eta}_cD^*}$ and ${J/\psi D^*}$ in the effective Lagrangian approach: molecular state: and

-here the $\{\}$ and [] indicate the symmetry and antisymmetry of the diquark in different spaces respectively.
-According to configuration of S-wave triply charmed four-quark state, the possible molecular state can be vector-vector configurations $VV$ ($T_{J/\psi D^{*}}$) and vector-pseudoscalar configurations $PV$ ($T_{\eta_c D^{*}}$).
-The effective Lagrangian describing the couplings between the molecular state and its constituents~\cite{Dong:2008gb},
+We focus on the possible S-wave molecular configurations with $J^P = 1^+$ for the four-quark state $T_{cc\bar{c}\bar{q}}$.
+The possible molecular states can be vector-vector configurations $T_{J/\psi D^{*}}$($VV$) and vector-pseudoscalar configurations $T_{\eta_c D^{*}}$($PV$).
+The effective Lagrangian describing the couplings between a molecular state and its constituents are given by~\cite{Dong:2008gb},